improbable-eng/etcd-cluster-operator/docs/operations.md

 When the operator detects this resource has been applied, it will take a snapshot of the etcd state from the supplied `source.clusterURL` which should be the URL of a single node in the Etcd cluster.
-This snapshot is then uploaded to the destination given in the `destination.objectURL` field.
+This snapshot is then uploaded to the destination given in the `destination.objectURLTemplate` field.

-Currently the only supported destination is `objectURL` which writes the file to Google Cloud Storage or Amazon S3.
+Currently the only supported destination is `objectURLTemplate` which writes the file to Google Cloud Storage or Amazon S3.
-The `destination.objectURL` field should have a scheme to indicate which destination is being used.
+The `destination.objectURLTemplate` field should have a scheme to indicate which destination is being used.

 | Storage Type         | Bucket URL Scheme |
 | -------------------- | ----------------- |